fatma-oz/home-credit-risk/README.md

 *The model was finally run with a single function called main.

-*A table of the most important variables for LIGHTGBM has been created.
+*A graph of the most important variables for LIGHTGBM has been created.

 *Developed with Jupyter Notebook, Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn